 Noble was another player that was long linked with Ireland, especially as he never really seemed in with a chance of an England call-up despite consistently performing in the Premier League for West Ham.

-He had the chance to play for Ireland, but did not feel right about potentially taking that opportunity from a young Irish player when he had no affiliation to the country.
+He was offered the chance to switch international allegiances, but did not feel right about potentially taking that opportunity from a young Irish player when he had no affiliation to the country.
 He told The Times a number of years ago:

 I have had a chance of playing for Ireland - I've been approached and asked.
 My nan and grandad are full Irish.